• Session No.11 Advances in Energy Storage System Technologies II (OS)

 No. Video Title・Author (Affiliation)

-Considerations how to tackle the Battery Capacity Competition of EV's
+-Considerations on How to Tackle the Battery Capacity Competition of Electric Vehicles-

 Battery size is crucial for electric vehicles, affecting range and cost.
 The article explores technologies to reduce battery size and cost, avoiding the race for larger batteries.
 It assesses the impact of charging infrastructure and high-performance charging on battery capacity.
 Efficiency considerations, such as thermal management and using waste energy, are evaluated to reduce electrical consumption.
 Additionally, the influence of new battery chemistries and technologies on energy consumption and fast charging cycles is discussed.
 The goal is to find solutions that optimize battery use without compromising vehicle performance or increasing costs.